macmanpb/CSV-BOM/README.md

 * **Separate dimensions**
 > Places the dimension values in separate CVS output columns.

+* **Sort Dimensions**
+> If you are cutting your parts out of any kind of panelized material (i.e. plywood), you want the height of the part usually be the thickness of your material.
+If you select this option, the dimensions are sorted to accommodate this, no matter how your part is oriented in your model.
+The smallest value becomes the height (thickness), the next larger the width and the largest the length.

 * **Exclude "_"**
 > Often users sign components with an underscore to make them visually for internal use.
 This option ignores such signed components.
 > If you deselect this option another option comes up which is descripted next.